pellcorp/Simple-AF-Wiki/docs/cart/preparation.md

 !!!
 WARNING

-    ***You must verify the probe model to nozzle tip distance is within the valid range of 2.6 to 3mm.***
+    You MUST verify the probe model to nozzle tip distance is within the valid range of 2.6 to 3mm.
     Anything out of this range will be problematic during the Touch Calibration steps.

     These tools can be used to verify the nozzle offset: